followmyutopia/devextreme-documentation/api-reference/50 Common/utils/viz/3 Methods/exportFromMarkup(markup_options).md

 <!--paramName1-->markup<!--/paramName1-->
 <!--paramType1-->String<!--/paramType1-->
 <!--paramDescription1-->
-The SVG markup of the widgets you need to export.
+The SVG markup of the widgets you want to export.
 <!--/paramDescription1-->

 <!--paramName2-->options<!--/paramName2-->